• Skip to primary navigation

 Self-rising flour, sugar, Greek yogurt, and non-fat milk are everything you'll need to make these scrumptious rolled biscuits.
 The Greek yogurt and non-fat milk lend a little lift and moisture giving these biscuits the utmost PERFECT texture.

-biscuit cut in half with butter on top.
+Biscuit cut in half and topped with butter.

 Why You'll Love This Recipe